 INTRODUCTION

-M-HEP is a project which involves multidisciplinary efforts to design, fabricate, install, test and commission a mini-hydroelectric power station along River Ndarugu in Njoro Sub-County, Nakuru County.
+M-HEP is a multidisciplinary project aimed at designing, fabricating, installing, testing and commissioning of a mini-hydroelectric power station along River Ndarugu in Njoro Sub-County, Nakuru County.
 Power generated from this project shall be used to power streetlights and any other selected loads in the University or within the community.

 The project shall be automated and interfaced with a wireless control for remote management and teaching purposes.
 The project will later be implemented within our country and beyond after proved successful